 Taxes

-The corporate restructuring transaction coupled with the sudden and simultaneous devaluation of the Brazilian currency, caused significant local losses in 1999 that created a local net operating loss (NOL) of approximately US$300 million.
+The merger transaction coupled with the sudden and simultaneous devaluation of the Brazilian currency, caused significant local losses in 1999 that created a local net operating loss (NOL) of approximately US$300 million.
 Management’s projections utilize these Brazilian NOLs going forward to reduce each year’s cash taxes subject to certain limitations.
 The NOL carryforward and its utilization is limited to 30% of any year’s taxable income and have no expiration date.

 The effective tax rate, including social contribution of 9%, income tax of 15% and additional income tax of 10% on income in excess of R$240,000 is assumed to be approximately 34%.
 The social contribution is expected to decline to 8% in 2003.